-Note: These records may be electronic or digital rather than hard copy.
-Note also that these are minimum standards.
-In some cases, for example in respect of EU funded projects, the funding authority may require longer retention periods, or the contract itself may contain long term liability conditions which will require them to be retained for the period of the liability.
+May contain long term liability conditions which will require them to be retained for the period of the liability.
 Care should be taken in each case to ensure that the correct period is used.

-Description Detection Deduit

 Document Retention Period

 Contract documents (per Limitations Act 1980) Current + 5 Years

 Evaluation reports "

 Hire/Rental Agreements "

 HM Revenue and Customs Import documentation "

 Maintenance/Software licence agreements "

 Purchase Orders "

 Specifications "

 Successful Tenders "

 Successful Quotations "

 Variation Orders "

 Unsuccessful Quotations Current + 1 Year

 Unsuccessful Tenders "

 Selection Questionnaires "

 Tender Envelopes (from award) 1 Month

 All procurement documentation relating to projects 10 years from the date

 benefiting from European funding. of final payment of any

 related account